 Information about populations of threatened and endangered species is also necessary but should be gained through partnership with the state wildlife agency.

-The BLM AIM terrestrial and aquatic core indicators (TN440; TR 1735-1, TR 1735-2) are relevant to all of the above objectives (e.g., Terrestrial and Aquatic Indicator Tables).
+The BLM AIM terrestrial and lotic core indicators (TN440; TR 1735-1, TR 1735-2) are relevant to all of the above objectives (e.g., Terrestrial and Lotic Indicator Tables).
 At terrestrial plots, we will also monitor sagebrush shape, distance to the nearest sagebrush patch, and the distance to Pinon-Juniper trees or other tall structures to meet the requirements of the Sage Grouse Habitat Assessment Framework (HAF).
 E. coli samples will also be collected from stream reaches that are heavily impacted by cattle grazing or that are immediately downstream of urban areas.

 Step 2: Set the study area and reporting units; develop monitoring objectives.

-The study area for both aquatics and terrestrial monitoring efforts is all BLM lands and perennial streams and rivers within the West Desert District boundary (Figure 1).
+The study area for both lotic and terrestrial monitoring efforts is all BLM lands and perennial streams and rivers within the West Desert District boundary (Figure 1).
 The target population for terrestrial monitoring includes accessible BLM terrestrial ecosystems as defined by the national Surface Management Agency layer and verified in the field.
-The target population for aquatic ecosystems includes streams and rivers defined as perennial by the medium resolution NHD that are verified in the field to have water at a minimum of 5 transects.
+The target population for lotic ecosystems includes streams and rivers defined as perennial by the medium resolution NHD that are verified in the field to have water at a minimum of 5 transects.
 Reporting units for this monitoring effort tie back to the monitoring objectives and include: the Field Office areas and sage grouse habitat areas (PHMA and GHMA).
 If designs stratified simply by field office do not produce enough sample points to report on sage grouse habitat, we may intensify monitoring efforts in those areas.

 - BLM field office boundaries